-The ChIP-qPCR Service includes
+The ChIP-qPCR Service includes:

-The customer submits frozen tissues or cell pellets, then we:
+Customers submit frozen tissues or cell pellets, then we:

 - Prepare chromatin samples and sonicate.